hdShang/arxiv-daily/docs/cs-CL/2025-09-13/papers/250910935v3-introducing-spotlight-a-novel-approach-for-generating-captivating-ke.md

 ---
 layout: default
-title: Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents
+title: "Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents"
 ---

 # Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents